jkbredsquiggles/whitelabeldocumentation/Cognito.md

 - Allowed OAuthScope calls - don’t know what this is, just followed the start-up guide instructions
   - all

-Click Launch Hosted UI to be sent to the login page

 ### To use custom domain